-BMI View: The lifting of international sanctions will considerably benefit Iran's energy and utilities infrastructure in the coming years.
-We anticipate significant investment to target the country's power and utilities infrastructure in order to support the extraction of hydrocarbons as well as improving Iran's insufficient electricity and water networks.
+BMI View: The lifting of international sanctions will considerably benefit Iran's energy and utilities infrastructure.
+We anticipate significant investment to target the country's power and utilities infrastructure to support the extraction of hydrocarbons as well as improve Iran's insufficient electricity and water networks.

 - We expect Iran's power infrastructure sector to attract considerable investment in a post-sanction scenario to upgrade transmission networks and outdated generation facilities.
 In line with this view, Italian state-owned Finmeccanica's engineering unit FATA signed a EUR500mn (USD543mn) contract with Iranian firm Ghadir Investment Company to build a combined-cycle power plant in Iran.
 During the visit, the Italian government agreed to provide financing and insurance for construction, industrial and infrastructure projects worth at least EUR3bn (USD3.26bn) in Iran. - Diversifying its energy mix has become a priority for Iran and as such, the country is looking to invest heavily in renewable energy.
 In fact, Iran expects to complete building its 50MW pilot geothermal power facility in Ardabil province over the next two years.
 The plant will be the Middle East's largest geothermal facility to date.
-The country also reportedly plans to build solar and wind power plants in order to generate 5GW from such sources by 2020. - Reinforcing this view, Iran and Germany have entered a contract to build a 100MW wind farm and two 20MW photovoltaic solar power plants in the Arvand Free Trade Zone.
-The project will be reportedly developed by a German investor and Iran's private sector.
+The country also reportedly plans to build solar and wind power plants in order to generate 5GW from such sources by 2020. - Iran and Germany have entered a contract to build a 100MW wind farm and two 20MW photovoltaic solar power plants in the Arvand Free Trade Zone.
+The project will be reportedly developed by a German investor and Iran's private sector. - Falling government revenues as a result of low oil prices have increased Iran's reliance on multilateral funding.
+Following this trend, the country secured USD95mn in funding from the Islamic Development Bank (IDB) for a project to build Sarney dam near Minab, Hormozgan province.
+The funds will be used to develop a water transmission system and a treatment plant for Minab.
+The dam will have a reported annual storage capacity of 28mn cubic metres (cu m), of which 19mn cu m will be for drinking, while the rest will be allocated for irrigation purposes.
+The project is expected to go online in early 2019. - Oman is also interested in investing in Iran's water infrastructure sector and announced Sarooj Construction Company intends to bid for Phase 2 of the Golgohar water pipeline project.
+The tender will reportedly be issued for a 300km, 2m wide water pipeline rising from the sea to an elevation of 1,700m.
+According to local media, the company will bid for the contract with its Iranian partners.

-2016 - 2020: Strong Demand To Attract Investment
+2016-2020: Strong Demand To Attract Investment

 Data for Iran's electricity generation and consumption show a country capable of meeting its own power demands, but distant from achieving its energy export ambitions.
-Our Power sector analysts estimate electricity generation in 2015 to have been 255TWh, just exceeding the country's power consumption of 210TWh for the year.
-This looks set to continue over the medium-term, with consumption forecast to climb to 276TWh in 2024.
+Our Power sector analysts estimate electricity generation in 2015 to have been 255TWh, just exceeding the country's power consumption of

+210TWh for the year.
+This looks set to continue over the medium-term, with consumption to climb to 276TWh in 2024.
 This will then be met by supply, which is expected to increase to reach 325TWh.